 Previous Evnironmental Initiatives: In 2011, AFM signed up for 100% clean renewable utility electricity via Interfaith Power and Light of DC/MD/VA.
 This eliminated our use of coal and oil for electricity.
 Then we just completed our own solar system in January, 2014.
 Earlier in 2011, we had also begun to support EV charging for members use of clean renewable local transportation instead of the estimated 30 gallons of gas we all collectively burn every Sunday driving to/from meeting.

-Non-Profit-Gotcha: A rough estimate for this project might be about $35k with $15k for the geo thermal wells and $20k for the two new 4 ton HVAC heatpumps.
-Fortunately, for the homeowner, just liks with solar, these up-front costs can get almost 40% of that value covered in tax credits and state grants.
+Non-Profit-Gotcha: A rough estimate for this project might be about $50k with $25k for the geo thermal wells and $25k for the two new 5 ton HVAC heatpumps.
+Fortunately, for the homeowner, just like with solar, these up-front costs can get almost 40% of that value covered in tax credits and state grants.
 But, unfortunately, just like going solar, most of these government tax incentives are not available to churches and non-profits that don't pay taxes.
 So if we invested in Geopthermal outright, as a non-profit organization, we would end up paying nearly 40% more than a homeowner or commercial entity would pay.
-There are workarounds involving forming a corporation to raise the investment money and then the corporation takes the credits and passes them back to the meeting via reduced heating costs.
-Although this is done routinely for solar systems for non-profits, no one has proceeded with this approach for Geothermal.
+There are workarounds in the solar industry involving forming a corporation to raise the investment money and then the corporation takes the credits and passes them back to the meeting via reduced heating costs.
+But no one has proceeded with this approach for Geothermal.
 If anyone in meeting is a tax accontant and can advise in this regard, they are welcome to step forward.

 Typical System: The image below is an example of a 6 ton Ground Source heatpump.
 The heatpump is in the center, the ground loop pumps are on the left, and a modern heatpump water heater is on the right.
 An old electric water heater tank is preserved in line to top off the water temperature and to provide backup capaccity for high demand.
 Note, this example is for a house with cast-iron radiators and so the heatpump is a water-to-water unit and not as common as most modern homes with HVAC duct work or what we have at AFM.
 For an air handler system the core heatpump unit would be similar but the sheetmetal duct work would make it appear much larger.